ibm-cloud-docs/openwhisk/index.md

     ```
     {: screen}

 Good work!
 You created your first Action.
-To clean up this Action, run `bx wsk action delete hello`.
+To clean up this Action, run `ic wsk action delete hello`.

 **What's next?**
 * [Try out the alarm service example to invoke the **hello** Action every time a periodic event is generated.](./openwhisk_packages.html#openwhisk_package_trigger)